“My destilado is made with all the love and dedication it needs for it to be of unmatched quality.”

 Once distillation is complete, José Alberto will rest the destilado in glass, anywhere from 6 months to multiple years.

-José Alberto believes that the resting, descansar, allows the agave spirit to develop and round out, untainted in neutral glass.
+José Alberto believes that to resting, descansar, allows the agave spirit to develop and round out, untainted in neutral glass.

 José Alberto Pablo continues to refine his sustainable practices by focusing on these three areas — the agave, the wood, and the water.